 Assembly Bill 65 proposes an amendment to Wisconsin's criminal statutes regarding the offense of entering certain places without consent.
 Currently, it is classified as a Class F felony to enter a dwelling or other specified locations with the intent to commit theft or a felony.
-The bill expands this definition to include entering these places with the intent to commit battery, thereby making it a Class F felony as well.
+The bill expands this definition to include entering such places with the intent to commit battery, thereby making it a Class F felony as well.
 If certain additional circumstances are present, the offense could be elevated to a Class E felony, which carries a more severe penalty.

 Statutes affected: Bill Text: 943.10(1m)(intro.), 943.10